Experienced Attorney Helping Victims of Offshore Accidents in New Orleans and Along the Gulf Coast

 - Failure to remove and secure decks and equipment;

 - Overworking employees and not providing adequate breaks;

 - Inability to identify poor sea or weather conditions.

 Contact an Experienced Maritime Injury Attorney in New Orleans, LA

 Thomas Shlosman can help you receive the compensation you deserve for your injuries, including medical costs, lost wages, and other damages.
-Schedule a free case evaluation with an attorney now at 504-826-9427 or request information about our services online.
+Schedule a free case evaluation with an offshore injury attorney now at 504-826-9427 or request information about our services online.